Munshiram Varma: Film career

 In addition to Geeta Bali, Madhubala was also cast for a leading role in "Neki Aur Badi" by the Munshiram Varma and Kidar Sharma duo.
-In the year just before the release of the film, Madhubala had had earned her earliest critical and commercial achievement for the film Lal Dupatta (1948), which The Indian Express claimed had “put her in the top rung of heroines.”
+In the year just before the release of the film, Madhubala had earned her earliest critical and commercial achievement for the film Lal Dupatta (1948), which The Indian Express claimed had “put her in the top rung of heroines.”
 Further, two of Madhubala’s films released in the same year as "Neki Aur Badi" were box-office hits: Dulari (1949) was the eighth highest-grossing film of 1949 and Mahal (1949) was the third highest grossing film of the 1940s decade.
 Despite having promising stars like Geeta Bali and Madhubala, "Neki Aur Badi" was commercially unsuccessful.
 Mohan Deep, in his unofficial biography about Madhubala, claims that this lack of success for "Neki Aur Badi" indicates how thoughtless Kidar Sharma could be.”
 Not surprisingly, "Neki Aur Badi" marked the last time that the Munshiram Varma and Kidar Sharma pair worked together at producing a film.